JueXiuHuang/MapArtist/README.md

     git clone https://github.com/JueXiuHuang/MapArtist.git
     ```

-2. Change directory to botcraft, execute below command to build botcraft, it will take a few minutes to run.
+2. Change directory to MapArtist, execute below command to build MapArtist, it will take a few minutes to run.

     ```bash
     cd MapArtist